ZenGuard-AI/fast-llm-security-guardrails/README.md

 Run pen test against both ZenGuard AI and (optionally) ChatGPT.

-We are using the modified version of the [PromptInject](https://github.com/agencyenterprise/PromptInject/tree/main) as the basic framework for building prompt injections.

 Note that we are always running the pentest against the most up-to-date models, such as:

 * ZenGuard AI: latest release